-I am an integrative counselling therapist which means that I use elements of different psychological ideas to create the most appropriate way of working with you and your particular needs.
+I am an integrative therapist which means that I use elements of different psychological ideas to inform the most appropriate way of working with you and your particular needs.
 The therapeutic relationship is at the heart of my practice alongside the essential values of empathy, acceptance and genuineness.
 From this calm, grounded and deeply holding relationship, I can offer you ways of working which are creative and insightful, explorative and challenging.
-Informed primarily by person-centred, psychodynamic and gestalt counselling approaches, I like to work with whatever may be meaningful for you.
+Informed primarily by person-centred, psychodynamic and gestalt theoretical approaches, I like to work with whatever may be meaningful for you.
 This can include creative writing, dreams, imagery or objects.
 I feel that humour can be helpful too at times!

 What I can help with

 I can help you to make sense of identity and relationship issues; of life events and experiences - past and present; to recognise and challenge thought and behaviour patterns and gain a new perspective; or to help you find ways of coping with difficulties that you might be facing.
 This can lead to greater self-trust, confidence and self-esteem and also promote the discovery of a more authentic, empowered and accepting sense of yourself.

 I offer one-one, open-ended therapy.
 Sessions are 50 minutes long and, once agreed, on the same day/time each week.